AA Pension Scheme

 Flexible retirement

-If you have reached your Minimum Pension Age (age 55) and are still in Service, you can request agreement from the Company, that the Trustee pay part of your CARE pension entitlement to you while you remain in Service.
+If you have reached your Minimum Pension Age (age 55 – rising to age 57 in 2028) and are still in Service, you can request agreement from the Company, that the Trustee pay part of your CARE pension entitlement to you while you remain in Service.

 To apply for flexible retirement, you must notify the Company no later than two months before your chosen flexible retirement date.
 If approved, the terms of your flexible retirement must then be agreed in writing between the Company, Trustee, and yourself.